 When an intangible asset can no longer enhance future cash flow, it must be disposed of in your accounting records.
 Several circumstances may exist.
 The intangible asset may have:

 Other circumstances could also apply, especially if special tax provisions covered purchase of the intangible asset.
-Regardless of the exact situation, the purchase cost of the intangible asset must be removed from the Intangible assets account and its accumulated amortization must be removed from Intangible assets, accumulated amortization.
+Regardless of the exact situation, the purchase cost of the intangible asset must be removed from the Intangible assets, at cost account and its accumulated amortization must be removed from Intangible assets, accumulated amortization.
 Otherwise, the balances of these two accounts would grow endlessly as the business purchases assets over the years, even if those assets are no longer owned.
 Finally, whether the intangible asset is sold or has merely lost its value, the difference between its book value and any amount recovered through disposal must be recorded, either as income or expense.

 To dispose of an intangible asset, go to the Intangible Assets tab, click the Edit button for the asset disposed, check Disposed intangible asset, then enter the date of disposal.
+This transfers the book value of the asset to the designated expense account and the book value on the balance sheet is reduced to zero.

 ACME Industries’ electric controller patent becomes useless because the company discontinues products in which it is used, even though only two months of its anticipated life have passed.
 The disposal is recorded as below: